aiven/devportal/docs/products/flink/howto/rest-api-cheatsheet.rst

 Define a Flink table named ``node_info``

-* pointing to a PostgreSQL table named ``public.node_definition`` available in the PostgreSQL database identified by the integration with id ``a4af7409-d167-4f31-af13-ddd4cd06564f``.
+* pointing to a PostgreSQL table named ``public.node_definition`` available in the PostgreSQL database identified by the integration with the ID ``a4af7409-d167-4f31-af13-ddd4cd06564f``.
 * using the Aiven for Flink service named ``my-flink-service`` in the ``my-test-project`` project.

 Endpoint::